trtrgfh/Machine-Learning-Notes/README.md

 - $v_m$ can be computed in advanced, so only need to compute $v_u$ when in use.

 ### Principal Component Analysis <a name="pca"></a>
+- PCA is used to reduce the dimensionality of a dataset so the dataset is easier to visulize and understand.
+- PCA finds a new set of variables, called principal components, that are linear combinations of the original variables
+- The new variables replace the original variables so that less varibles (dimensions) are used.

 ## Techniques to Improve Machine Learning Models <a name="technics"></a>